 - Participation and transparent structures in the post-2015 adaptation architecture

 State of implementation/results

-On 11 October 2018, Germanwatch published the study "The future role of the Adaptation Fund in the international climate finance architecture" for the 32nd meeting of the Governing Board of the Adaptation Fund.
-The study contains concrete recommendations for a COP24 decision on how the Fund can serve the Paris Convention as well as further concrete recommendations for the Adaptation Fund Governing Board.
+- On 11/10/2018 Germanwatch published the study "The Future Role of the Adaptation Fund in the International Climate Finance Architecture" (www.germanwatch.org/…) for the 32nd meeting of the Adaptation Fund Management Board.
+The study contains specific recommendations for a COP24 decision on how the Fund can serve the Paris Agreement as well as other specific recommendations for the Adaptation Fund Board.

 - The work of the Adaptation Fund NGO Network has been strengthened during the project so far.
 There are new partners for the network in Ecuador, India and Georgia, which conduct multi-stakeholder dialogues on adaptation financing and the Adaptation Fund in their countries and regions .-- The Adaptation Fund NGO Network has organised the so-called "Civil Society Dialogue" for the biannual board meeting of the Adaptation Fund.
 During this dialogue, Southern NGOs share experiences on AF's processes and projects in their countries with the Management Board.

 - The AF Secretariat and a large part of the Board members of the fund greatly appreciate the work and recommendations of the Adaptation Fund NGO Network, which were developed with the support of this project.
 This is also reflected in the decision of the AF to improve the guidelines for civil society participation.